theiku/prime/README.md

 ```
 $ git clone https://github.com/boldgrid/prime
 $ yarn install
-$ yarn theme crio 1.0.0
+$ yarn theme prime 1.0.0
 ```

-The last command creates a new .zip file for a WordPress theme called `Crio` at version `1.0.0`.
+The last command creates a new .zip file for a WordPress theme called `Prime` at version `1.0.0`.
 Just replace the textdomain and version number with your own!

 ## Changelog